 Even if we achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
-Our failure to become and remain profitable would depress the value of our ordinary shares and could impair our ability to raise capital, expand our business, maintain our research and development efforts or continue our operations.
-A decline in the value of our ordinary shares could also cause you to lose all or part of your investment.
+Our failure to become and remain profitable would depress the value of our ADSs and could impair our ability to raise capital, expand our business, maintain our research and development efforts or continue our operations.
+A decline in the value of our ADSs could also cause you to lose all or part of your investment.